liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performace-deepwave/README.md

 validation geometry with `checkpoint_segments=10`, `dtype=float32`, and
 `device=npu:0`.

-Use `baselines/baseline-matrix-results.md` as the main comparison table before and after any Deepwave-inspired implementation.
+Use `baselines/checkpoint10/baseline-matrix-results.md` as the main production comparison table before and after any Deepwave-inspired implementation.

 The checkpoint sweep shows that `checkpoint_segments=1` is the current speed upper-bound reference, but it increases peak memory by about 6.82x-8.91x.